cultuurnet/apidocs/projects/uitdatabank/docs/search-api/openapi.md

 Coming soon.

 <!--
+  @todo
   Link to OpenAPI file for download, because the export button in the API reference introduction page is not clear.
 -->